On R.Kelly, Black Folks (and White Folks), and Plausible Deniability

 “If you’re listening to “I want to marry you, pussy” and not realizing that he said that to Aaliyah who was fourteen and making an album he named Age Ain’t Nothing But a Number–I had Aaliyah’s mother cry on my shoulder and say her daughters life was ruined, Aaliyah’s life was never the same after that.”

 Now, some folks would like to just pretend the atrocities away.
 They say “that was old stuff that he isn’t doing anymore,” or “those girls probably wanted to have sex with him.”
-Just for the record, both of these lame ass excuses are rape explanations.
+Just for the record, both of these weak ass excuses are rape justifications.
 Old rape and statutory rape are still just rape.
 And, sending a rape victim to the South of France for six months so she can’t testify doesn’t exactly sound like something a guiltless individual would do.

 But, the most compelling response from many people is “he was never convicted of anything so he must be innocent.”
 This, my friends, is an issue of plausible deniability.
 R. Kelly has successfully subverted the US justice system because of his economic wealth.
 Though usually a byproduct of white privilege, ‘affluenza’ like this is only attributable to rich people.
 They can skirt the normal routes of justice by throwing money in all directions until they walk free.
 R. Kelly is an instrument in an industry perverted by its own self-congratulatory ass-kissing and over-saturation of easy money.
 It isn’t surprising he walked away from the courts without a blemish.